thraizz/freqtrade-dashboard/README.md

 I always call this network the `metrics` network.
 You have to create this shared network first by running `docker network create metrics`.
 After this, you can run the example by running `docker-compose up -d`.
-Inspecting the log output of the
+Inspecting the log output of the docker composition should indicate that everything is up and running.

 ## Configuration
 Ideally, we would set the clients over docker-compose vars, but currently they are all defined in the collector/main.py file.